wootfish/eli.sohl.com/drafts/wangs-attack-2.md

         return (word_1 & self.mask_inv) | (word_2 & self.mask)
 ```

+The above methods rely on two properties: `word & mask` sets bits in `word` to 0
+wherever the corresponding bits in `mask` are 0, and `word | mask` sets bits in
+`word` to 1 wherever `mask` is 1.
+If any of the above code seems esoteric, this
+might be a good time to [brush up on the basics](https://wiki.python.org/moin/BitwiseOperators)
+of bitwise operations.

-You'll notice that `Eqs.check()` and `Eqs.massage()` both take two arguments,
+You'll notice that `Eqs.check()` and `Eqs.massage()` both take two arguments.
-because the corresponding constraints involve two states. `Eqs.massage()`
+This is because the corresponding constraints all involve pairs of states.
+In
-returns a massaged version of the first state passed to it, with the applicable
+`Eqs.massage()`, the first state is the one that gets massaged; the constrained
-bits massaged to equality with the second state.
+bits are first zeroed, then set to equality with the second state.

 I've added optional, unused extra arguments to the `check()` and `massage()`
 methods for `Zeros` and `Ones` as well, to keep the method signatures